keptn/keptn.github.io/content/docs/0.16.x/bridge/deep_linking/index.md

 keywords: [0.16.x-bridge]
 ---

-For integration of the Keptn Bridge into DevOps tools, a list of deep links is provided.
+A list of deep links is provided to integrate the Keptn Bridge into DevOps tools.

 ## Links to project and events